See all articles

 end

 Now, both solutions might look pretty neat at first glance.
-But can you be 100% sure that they will handle every possible default value?
+But can you be 100% sure they will handle every possible default value?

-The strategies will work for cases where you pass true or false, there’s no doubt about it.
+The strategies will work for cases where you pass true or false; there's no doubt about it.

-But what about nil?
+What about nil?

-The first approach I showed you assigns the default value to the parameter only when it’s not passed.
-So even if you pass `nil`, you’re still not going to get a default value assigned.
+The first approach I showed you assign the default value to the parameter only when it's not passed.
+So even if you pass `nil`, you're still not going to get a default value assigned.

 The second approach looks promising, but it's not going to work either when you try to pass `nil` in your hash explicitly: `{ include_processing_payments: nil }`.

-Consider these two strategies:
+Consider following two strategies.

-a) Double negation
+Double negation

 class Calculator